bsherin/tactic/docs/Library-Interface.rst

 4. Lists.
 Your lists, obviously.
 5. Code resources.
 These are explained a bit `here. <Working-With-Code-Resources.html>`__

-If you forget which tab is which, hover over the tab with your mouse, and a tooltip will appear.

-The toolbar
+The menubar
 -------------

-Across the top is a toolbar with a number of small buttons.
-These differ in function depending on what resource you are managing.
-To learn what these do, hover over the button and a tooltip will appear.
+Across the top is each library pane is a menubar with a number of menus These differ in function depending on what resource you are managing.
 I think these will mostly be self-explanatory.
 They do things such as let you view a resource, delete it, combine resources, etc.

 The tag tree
 --------------